 Most people visit Utah to see the “mid-east” part of the state.
 The mid-east is part of the Colorado Plateau, extensively channeled and gorged by canyons that are red in color.
 The part of the state situated around the adventure-hub of Moab.

 The most visited park in the area is Arches, and then there’s Canyonlands, which for many tourists is kind of just “there.”
 If Arches is too crowded, then the less hyped canyonlands could be a second option, but never most people’s first.
 I think people really don’t understand just how great this place is though.
 While I love Arches and all that you can do and see there, Canyonlands has really grown on me.
 With time it has become one of my favorite national parks in the country.
 I think the views rival even the Grand Canyon… heck, I may even like them a little better!

 The outdoorsman and environmental activist Edward Abbey said of Canyonlands… “…[it’s] the most weird, wonderful, magical place on earth—there is nothing else like it anywhere.”

 I would have to agree.
 There is undeniably something magical here.

-The area you’ll want to see coming from Moab is the “Island in the Sky” (the other areas are about a day’s drive to get to… it’s a pretty big park).
+The area you’ll want to see coming from Moab is the “Island in the Sky.”
+The other areas are about a day’s drive to get to… it’s a pretty big park.
 The actual “Island in the Sky” is the top of a high plateau that overlooks the confluence of the Green and Colorado Rivers.
-The way to it is clearly marked by signs, but in a nutshell you’ll take US route 191 northbound then turn left onto SR 313 and follow it as it changes names to “Grand View Point Rd” or “Island in the Sky Rd”.
+The way to it is clearly marked by signs, but here are the directions in a nutshell.
+You’ll take US route 191 northbound then turn left onto SR 313.
+Follow it as it changes names to “Grand View Point Rd” or “Island in the Sky Rd.”